nelson-n/cs-math-nn/ComputerLanguages/README.md

 # ComputerLanguages
 ## /Python

+`/FluentPython.py`

+Notes on the book *Fluent Python* by Luciano Ramalho.
+This 700 page book provides an in-depth understanding of Python 3 that covers all of the fundamental Python data types, the methods and OOP system that underpins Python, and the programming tradeoffs present in the Python language.
+These notes follow the text of the book closely.
+A pdf copy of *Fluent Python* may be found at [Fluent Python](https://github.com/hiddenJuliet/pythondocument/blob/master/Fluent%20Python.pdf).

 `/PythonCheatsheet.py`

 Cheatsheet containing notes on loops, regex, data structures, and useful functions available in base Python.
 Serves as a useful refresher on Python functionality and syntax.

+`/PythonExploration.py`

+Exploration of various concepts in the Python language.
+Currently covers:
+* Disassembling Python code into CPython bytecode using the dis module, exploring various bytecode operations.
+* Testing contiguous memory in arrays by indexing using memory addresses.

 `/TimeComparison.py`

 General script for comparing the speed of various Python functions and methods.
 This script is used to explore how and why certain implementations are faster than others.

-`/FluentPython.py`

-Notes on the book *Fluent Python* by Luciano Ramalho.
-This 700 page book provides an in-depth understanding of Python 3 that covers all of the fundamental Python data types, the methods and OOP system that underpins Python, and the programming tradeoffs present in the Python language.
-These notes follow the text of the book closely.
-A pdf copy of *Fluent Python* may be found at [Fluent Python](https://github.com/hiddenJuliet/pythondocument/blob/master/Fluent%20Python.pdf).

 ## /Java